Filters

 When the fan is turned on, the rotating impeller creates a low-pressure area at the centre, and air is drawn into the fan through the inlet.

 The air is then accelerated by centrifugal force and pushed outwards towards the outlet of the fan.
 The speed of the fan blades and the shape of the housing determine the amount of air that the fan can move.
+As the impellers rotate, the angle of the blades and the housing design directly influence efficiency and static pressure levels.

 What are the key components of a centrifugal bathroom extractor fan?